diescalo/jermit/docs/protocols.md

   timeout, and a simple checksum.

 * Relaxed.
 This is vanilla Xmodem with a 100 second timeout.
-This was developed for Qmodem(tm) users who had trouble with Xmodem transfers on CompuServe.
+This was originally developed sometime before Qmodem(tm) release 2.2 (August 24, 1986) for users who had trouble with Xmodem transfers on CompuServe.

 * CRC.
 This variant uses 128 byte blocks, 10 second timeout, and a 16-bit CRC function.